Low-topped supercell chase from New Baden to Irvington, Illinois, 9/21

 As I passed back through Irvington on the way home, the town was filled with thick smoke.
 I investigated the source and found a large grain bin storage complex, with smoke pouring from one of the large bins!
 I assume a lightning strike was the cause.
 I was about to call 911 when I saw the first fire truck approaching in the distance on Highway 161.
 I wanted to stay and document this potentially dramatic scene as it unfolded, but the realities of waking up at 5:30AM for work on Saturday forced me to call it a day and start heading home.
 I passed a long caravan of fire trucks and police vehicles heading to the scene.

 Storm season in the Midwest never ends, and this was yet another example of how the weather works out here.
-Good chase days can pop up any time of year, many times out of the blue.
+Good storm observation days can pop up any time of year, many times out of the blue.